julienherrero/awesome-list/README.md

 - [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
 - [photodow/wiki-helpers](https://github.com/photodow/wiki-helpers) - This action offers a number of helpers to help automate some of the laborious tasks across many files within a wiki.
 For example generating table of contents or backlinking references.
 - [r-spacex/SpaceX-API](https://github.com/r-spacex/SpaceX-API) - :rocket: Open Source REST API for SpaceX launch, rocket, core, capsule, starlink, launchpad, and landing pad data.
-- [touchlab/Kermit](https://github.com/touchlab/Kermit) - Kermit by Touchlab is a Kotlin Multiplatform centralized logging utility.
 - [typicode/json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)
-- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)
+- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing API's (lightweight alternative to Postman/Insomnia)
 - [vasanthv/jsonbox](https://github.com/vasanthv/jsonbox) - HTTP-based JSON storage.

 ## Jupyter Notebook